Please CLICK above to share.

 To support me, please CLICK at the bottom to share.
 Click here to visit my official YouTube Channel & subscribe if you want!
 Thank you -Seth

 Hey, what’s up, parents?
-This is another video in my series that I’m doing for you during this time (COVID-19), when there’s a lot of at-home learning.
-I’m trying to teach you some my favorite concepts for me when I was a teacher for 12 years.
-I’ve have a Masters in gift and talented education.
-I totally got on the stuff and there are a lot of things that teachers have learned where we can give you a few nuggets as you’re navigating the time so that you can do so in a better way with your child so they get more out of their education, regardless of what’s going on in the world.
+This is another video in my series that I’m doing for you during this time (COVID-19) when there’s a lot of at-home learning.
+I’m trying to teach you some of my favorite concepts for me when I was a teacher for 12 years.
+I have a Master’s in gifted and talented education.
+I totally get this stuff and there are a lot of things that teachers have learned where we can give you a few nuggets as you’re navigating the time so that you can do so in a better way with your child so they get more out of their education, regardless of what’s going on in the world.

-We want to be planting seeds for a kid’s future and one of the one really cool models that many teachers use, that I’m in love with, is this model called Bloom’s taxonomy.
+We want to be planting seeds for a kid’s future and one of the one really cool models that many teachers use, that I’m in love with, is this model called Bloom’s Taxonomy.
 I will tell you why this matters, using one of my favorite things, guitar.
-So the idea of Bloom’s taxonomy in the way that I think it’s really important is that you know our kids have all of these educational experiences where they have a teacher.
-They have a class.
-They have assignments.
-They have homework, they have classwork.
+So the idea of Bloom’s Taxonomy in the way that I think it’s really important is that you know our kids have all of these educational experiences where they have a teacher, they have a class, they have assignments, they have homework, they have classwork.
 They have all of these educational experiences that are supposed to deliver a result.
 However, unfortunately, oftentimes our students are just trying to get things done.
 Get it over with.
 Cross it off the list.
 They want you or the teacher to get off their back.
 They just want to be done with it because they’re not engaged in the learning experience for the sake of learning.
-By the older they get, sometimes the harder.
-It’s jumping through hoops, taking tests, writing papers, and doing busy work.
+The older they get, sometimes the harder it is jumping through hoops, taking tests, writing papers, and doing busy work.

-So Bloom’s taxonomy again.
-A lot of times things that happened in education, like worksheets, answer the questions at the end of the chapter, finish this assignment.
+So Bloom’s Taxonomy again.
+A lot of times things that happened in education, such as worksheets, answer the questions at the end of the chapter, finish this assignment.
 These are very task-oriented and they’re often very low-level.
 They don’t require a lot of deep thinking, critical thinking learning.
 They’re not actually really tapping into that, again, because just trying to cross it off the list and get it done.
-Putting as little effort into it as humanly possible.
-So these levels and what we want to do is get them more up here.
+Putting in as little effort into it as humanly possible.
 This is very factual.
 This is a knowledge base, just the knowledge.
-With the guitar, I know guitar at a very low level.
+With the guitar, I know the guitar at a very low level.
 I’ve never played the guitar before and I bet I know what it is.
 That low-level next is understanding.
 I might be able to explain a little bit about why I understand what a guitar is to somebody who doesn’t know.

 Next is to be able to apply it so we know what it is.
 We understand what it is.
 Now, we can apply the knowledge at a little bit higher level.
 A lot of schools have a little bit of application in the learning experiences.
 That is where we are using what we understand in new ways.